memgraph/docs/cypher-manual/import-data.md

 CREATE (node :Label {property: "my property value"});
 ```

-Additional information on `CREATE` is [here](./clauses/create.md).
+Additional information on `CREATE` is available [here](./clauses/create.md).

 ## WITH

 The write part of the query cannot be simply followed by another read part.
 To
-combine them, `WITH` clause must be used.
-The names this clause establishes are
+combine them, the `WITH` clause must be used.
+The names this clause establishes
-transferred from one part to another.
+are transferred from one part to another.

 For example, creating a node and finding all nodes with the same property.